To the bitter end, IS militants remain organized and brutal

 “When we first got to the State, everything was orderly.
 There was no differentiation between Iraqi or Syrian or foreigner,” she said.
 But in the final year, she said, the IS administration was monopolized by Iraqis who favored their own and kept all the jobs.

 “I think this is the reason for the failure of the Islamic State … God protected us (from the international coalition.)
-But when there was corruption inside us, God stopped making us victorious.”
-She spoke while lying on a gurney at a makeshift open-air triage station, being treated by a U.S aid group.
-She had lost half her arm, and her leg was injured from an explosion.
+But when there was corruption inside us, God stopped making us victorious,” she said, speaking while lying on a gurney at a makeshift open-air triage station, being treated by a U.S aid group.
+She had lost half her arm, and her leg was wounded from an explosion.

 Aliya, another 27-year old Syrian from Aleppo, said her husband earned a salary of less than $100 a month teaching in mosques, but as conditions worsened the militants wanted him to work for free “because they had little to offer.”
 When her husband was killed last month, Aliya said she was unable to join the welfare system that guaranteed widows a stipend.
 Instead she relied on food handouts and reached out to “sisters” for assistance.

-“At the end they only distributed dates to those nursing.
+“At the end, they only distributed dates to those nursing.
 I didn’t get any,” she said.

 Um Zaid, an Iraqi from Fallujah in her forties, said her welfare card that allowed her a stipend didn’t work in the final days.
 “No more money,” she said.
 “They would give food instead.”

-Rana, a 27-year old mother of two, migrated with husband from Egypt to the “caliphate” soon after it was declared in 2014.
+Rana, a 27-year old mother of two, migrated with husband from Egypt to IS’s self-styled caliphate soon after it was declared in 2014.
 She said their life in Raqqa was the “best of times” — she was able to buy gold for her daughters and the IS administration had plentiful resources.
 After Raqqa’s fall, she and her family retreated with the militants.

-She left Baghouz in the last batch of evacuees before the SDF assault began Friday.
+She left Baghouz in the last batch of evacuees before the SDF assault began last Friday.
 Her husband, 27, stayed behind and was likely to be forced to fight, she said.
-Rana was searched by SDF female fighters as she stood in line with her daughters, five and eight, their faces veiled.
-She carried their last pieces of gold hidden under her clothes, a backpack stuffed with a few belongings and a bag of dates given to her by militants just before she left.
+Rana was searched by female SDF fighters as she stood in line with her daughters, 5 and 8 years old, their faces veiled.
+She carried their last pieces of gold hidden under her clothes, a backpack stuffed with a few belongings and a bag of dates given to her by the militants just before she left.

 After leaving her home in Egypt and falling out with her family to follow her husband and the dream of Islamic rule, “this is all I have left,” she said.